Platycodon: Korea

 In Korea, the plant as well as its root are referred to as doraji (도라지).
 The root, fresh or dried, is one of the most common namul vegetables.
 It is also one of the most frequent ingredients in bibimbap.
 Sometimes, rice is cooked with balloon flower root to make doraji-bap.
 Preparation of the root always involves soaking and washing (usually rubbing it with coarse sea salt and rinsing it multiple times), which gets rid of the bitter taste.

 The root is also used to make desserts, such as doraji-jeonggwa.
 Syrup made from the root, called doraji-cheong (balloon flower root honey), can be used to make doraji-cha (balloon flower root tea).
 The root can be used to infuse liquor called doraji-sul, typically using distilled soju or other unflavored hard alcohol that has an ABV higher than 30% as a base.

 In addition, other ingredients include calcium, fiber, iron, minerals, proteins and vitamins.
-Bottlenose is a good product for its thick roots, faithful interior, and strong taste.

 Medicinal

 The extracts and purified platycoside compounds (saponins) from the roots of Platycodon grandiflorum may exhibit neuroprotective, antimicrobial, anti-inflammatory, anti-cancer, anti-allergy, improved insulin resistance, and cholesterol-lowering properties.
-Evidence for these potential effects was mainly observed in vitro, with the exception of cholesterol lowering effects documented in vitro and in rats.
+Evidence for these potential effects was mainly observed in vitro, with the exception of cholesterol-lowering effects documented in vitro and in rats.
 The lack of efficacy and limited safety data in humans, however, necessitate further research.